 Below are a range of case studies from current students at Oxford showing how their living costs vary depending on how they choose to spend their money.

 Améline, MSc in Comparative and International Education

 I live in a single en-suite college room (with a double bed!) in a house with 10 other students.
 I have a few meals in college every term to make the most of my allowance (included in the college accommodation fee), but otherwise I cook with my housemates as it’s much cheaper.
-I bought stationary and a laptop at the start of my degree and haven’t had to spend much since, as I borrow books from libraries instead of buying them.
+I bought stationery and a laptop at the start of my degree and haven’t had to spend much since, as I borrow books from libraries instead of buying them.
 Most of my social and sport activities are free, but I go to London or visit friends every weekend.
 My main and regular expenses include food shops, train tickets and phone contract, with occasional additional costs such as social outings (and sometimes a ball after exams - start saving up early if you want to go, they can be pretty expensive!).

 Alexei, DPhil in Ion Channels and Disease